 Today, more workers are choosing part-time gigs while pursuing side hustles or freelance opportunities.
 However, a major concern for these employees is the lack of access they have to benefits and healthcare packages.

-At many companies, only full-timers who work at least 40 hours a week are eligible for benefits.
-However, some employers extend this option to their part-time staff.
-Here are nine companies that offer great benefits to part-time workers.
+At many companies, only full-timers who work 40 hours a week are eligible for perks like health insurance and a 401k plan.
+However, some employers extend this option to their part-time staff – an initiative that is becoming more conventional.
+Here are 10 companies that offer great benefits to part-time workers.

 Although hourly part-timers at Costco must wait a little longer than full-time employees for benefit eligibility (180 days instead of 90), the national wholesale retailer offers a competitive package that includes health, dental and vision care, a 401(k) plan with employer contribution, discounts on prescription medication, child care assistance and life insurance.
 Employee premium portions or costs are withheld pretax.

 Lowe's Home Improvement offers eligible part-time workers numerous benefits options that are available after 89 days of continuous employment.
-This includes preventive care medical, dental and vision insurance, and life insurance.
-The company also offers other benefits such as corporate wellness programs and learning and development programs.
+This includes preventive medical care, dental and vision insurance, and life insurance.
+The company also offers other benefits, such as corporate wellness programs and learning and development programs.